Anan51/TDTbot/wit_data/zones/gates/encounters/on_top.md

 -------------
 tdt$top_search

 You think that perhaps the pile is meant to be someones burried treasure.
 You begin removing the stones to uncover what little remains of a skeleton.
 Its bones are fractured and gnashed.
 You immediately realize this was meant to be a grave... but you are too far at this point not to take what you came for.
-(Gain 1 __Will__ and a 1d10 weapon)
+(Gain 1 __Will__ and `tdt$wit_loot 10`)

 -------------
 tdt$top_warning